stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

-elements, the soul, which after its weighing and approval by Osiris dwelt in the land of the blest, and the obscure and portentous   ka   or life-principle which wandered about the upper and lower worlds in a horrible way, demanding occasional access to the preserved body, consuming the food offerings brought by priests and pious relatives to the mortuary chapel, and sometimes&mdash;as men whispered&mdash;taking its body or the wooden double always buried beside it and stalking noxiously abroad on errands peculiarly repellent.
+elements, the soul, which after its weighing and approval by Osiris dwelt in the land of the blest, and the obscure and portentous   ka   or life-principle which wandered about the upper and lower worlds in a horrible way, demanding occasional access to the preserved body, consuming the food offerings brought by priests and pious relatives to the mortuary chapel, and sometimes--as men whispered--taking its body or the wooden double always buried beside it and stalking noxiously abroad on errands peculiarly repellent.

   For thousands of years those bodies rested gorgeously encased and staring glassily upward when not visited by the   ka,   awaiting the day when Osiris should restore both
 ka   and soul, and lead forth the stiff legions of the dead from the sunken houses of sleep.
-It was to have been a glorious rebirth&mdash;but not all souls were approved, nor were all tombs inviolate, so that certain grotesque   mistakes   and fiendish   abnormalities   were to be looked for.
+It was to have been a glorious rebirth--but not all souls were approved, nor were all tombs inviolate, so that certain grotesque   mistakes   and fiendish   abnormalities   were to be looked for.
 Even today the Arabs murmur of unsanctified convocations and unwholesome worship in forgotten nether abysses, which only winged invisible   kas   and soulless mummies may visit and return unscathed.

-  Perhaps the most leeringly blood-congealing legends are those which relate to certain perverse products of decadent priestcraft&mdash;  composite mummies   made by the artificial union of human trunks and limbs with the heads of animals in imitation of the elder gods.
+  Perhaps the most leeringly blood-congealing legends are those which relate to certain perverse products of decadent priestcraft--  composite mummies   made by the artificial union of human trunks and limbs with the heads of animals in imitation of the elder gods.
 At all stages of history the sacred animals were mummified, so that consecrated bulls, cats, ibises, crocodiles, and the like might return some day to greater glory.
-But only in the decadence did they mix the human and animal in the same mummy&mdash;only in the decadence, when they did not understand the rights and prerogatives of the   ka   and the soul.
-What happened to those composite mummies is not told of&mdash;at least publicly&mdash;and it is certain that no Egyptologist ever found one.
+But only in the decadence did they mix the human and animal in the same mummy--only in the decadence, when they did not understand the rights and prerogatives of the   ka   and the soul.
+What happened to those composite mummies is not told of--at least publicly--and it is certain that no Egyptologist ever found one.
 The whispers of Arabs are very wild, and cannot be relied upon.
-They even hint that old Khephren&mdash;he of the Sphinx, the Second Pyramid, and the yawning gateway temple&mdash;lives far underground wedded to the ghoul-queen Nitokris and ruling over the mummies that are neither of man nor of beast.
+They even hint that old Khephren--he of the Sphinx, the Second Pyramid, and the yawning gateway temple--lives far underground wedded to the ghoul-queen Nitokris and ruling over the mummies that are neither of man nor of beast.

-  It was of these&mdash;of Khephren and his consort and his strange armies of the hybrid dead&mdash;that I dreamed, and that is why I am glad the exact dream-shapes have faded from my memory.
+  It was of these--of Khephren and his consort and his strange armies of the hybrid dead--that I dreamed, and that is why I am glad the exact dream-shapes have faded from my memory.
 My most horrible vision was connected with an idle question I had asked myself the day before when looking at the great carven riddle of the desert and wondering with what unknown depths the temple so close to it might be secretly connected.
-That question, so innocent and whimsical then, assumed in my dream a meaning of frenetic and hysterical madness&nbsp;.&nbsp;.&nbsp;. what huge and loathsome abnormality was the Sphinx originally carven to represent?
+That question, so innocent and whimsical then, assumed in my dream a meaning of frenetic and hysterical madness . . . what huge and loathsome abnormality was the Sphinx originally carven to represent?

-  My second awakening&mdash;if awakening it was&mdash;is a memory of stark hideousness which nothing else in my life&mdash;save one thing which came after&mdash;can parallel; and that life has been full and adventurous beyond most men&rsquo;s.
+  My second awakening--if awakening it was--is a memory of stark hideousness which nothing else in my life--save one thing which came after--can parallel; and that life has been full and adventurous beyond most men's.
 Remember that I had lost consciousness whilst buried beneath a cascade of falling rope whose immensity revealed the cataclysmic depth of my present position.
 Now, as perception returned, I felt the entire weight gone; and realised upon rolling over that although I was still tied, gagged, and blindfolded,   some agency had removed completely the suffocating hempen landslide which had overwhelmed me.
 The significance of this condition, of course, came to me only gradually; but even so I think it would have brought unconsciousness again had I not by this time reached such a state of emotional exhaustion that no new horror could make much difference.
-I was alone&nbsp;.&nbsp;.&nbsp;. with   what?
+I was alone . . . with   what?

   Before I could torture myself with any new reflection, or make any fresh effort to escape from my bonds, an additional circumstance became manifest.
 Pains not formerly felt